José Cardozo: Toluca: 1995–2005

-Cardozo made his debut for Toluca in the 1995 season, but only appeared in three games, scoring no goals.
-However, in the subsequent winter season, he scored 7 goals in 13 games.
+Following his dominant performance in the tournament and with his contract nearing its end, Cardozo attracted interest from several clubs, including Mexico's Club América, England's Arsenal under Arsène Wenger, Spain's Real Zaragoza and Atlético Madrid, and one unnamed team from Japan.
+The connection with Arsenal originated through a Paraguayan national with ties to the club.
+Zaragoza's offer, meanwhile, fell through after they were unable to match his salary at Toluca.
+Cardozo said he had originally planned to play in Europe but was nervous about making the move.
+He ultimately chose to remain at Toluca, both to continue building the team's legacy and out of gratitude for the fans and the club's management, who had supported him during his early years while he was injured.

 In his ten years with the team, he has scored a record 249 goals for the club, including 36 goals in 25 matches in the 2002 Apertura.
 Cardozo was top scorer of the league four times (Verano 1998, Verano 1999, Apertura 2002, and Clausura 2003).
 He moved to the 4th spot in the list of all-time top scorers in the Mexico Primera Division after Jared Borgetti scored his 250th goal with Monarcas Morelia.

+Cardozo was a key figure in Toluca's "golden era," spanning from 1998 to 2002, during which the club won four league titles and cemented one of the most dominant periods in Liga MX history.
+Under the coaches Meza (1997–2000) and Ricardo La Volpe (2001–2002), the team was known for its precise, attack-minded style of play and frequently won by large goal margins, with Cardozo serving as the central figure.

 Due to his work at Toluca, Cardozo was elected as the Paraguayan Footballer of the Year in the years 2000, 2002 and 2003; and the South American Footballer of the Year in 2002.
-Despite the fact that he was fiercely opposed to the move, Cardozo was transferred to Argentine team San Lorenzo de Almagro in June 2005, and finished the season with only 4 goals due to injuries that kept him away from playing several games.
-However, many critics lambasted Cardozo for refusing to play through the pain.
 While playing for Toluca, Cardozo struggled through the 1997 campaign with hamstring problems and then played through much of the 2001 season despite suffering a broken wrist in the season opener.
 Cardozo is the all-time leading scorer for Toluca, with 249 goals in 332 appearances.

-In July 2006, Cardozo attempted to return to Club Olimpia to finish his career.
-He was unable to re-sign for the club because the Paraguayan league's transfer deadline had already passed.
-As a result of his inability to sign for Olimpia, he decided to retire from football.
-He scored 342 goals total in his career.
-In June 2008 a farewell match was organized in the city of Toluca to honor his career and contributions to football.
-Cardozo scored two goals in the match which had a sellout crowd.
+He is widely regarded as one of the best foreign players to ever compete in Mexico's Liga MX.
+During his time with Toluca, he earned the nicknames El Diablo Mayor (The Master Devil), a reference to the club’s devil mascot, and El Príncipe Guaraní (The Guaraní Prince), in homage to his Guaraní heritage.